-Bid Documents and General Conditions will be prepared by the county and assembled with the consultant provided technical specifications.
-Project drawings will be bound separately.

-Due: September 2017 – December 2017
+Task 7: Prepare Design Report: Explanation of project purpose as it relates to salmon including specific habitat restoration goals and objectives, design considerations and preliminary analyses.

+Due: 12/31/17

+Task 8: Construction Quantities and Preliminary Cost Estimate: Estimate quantities and prepare cost estimate based on level of detail provided on preliminary design drawings.
+Due: 12/31/17

+Task 9: SRFB Grant Project Deliverables: Includes assimilating the preliminary design report, drawings, and engineering cost estimate and appendices into submittal package to meet SRFB requirements.

+Due: 12/31/17

+Note: The larger scope of this project is outside the scope of this agreement but includes final design is anticipated to follow preliminary design without delay and includes obtaining and incorporating stakeholder input, permit submittal, final design drawings, specifications, bid documents and final cost estimate.

 Explain how you determined your cost estimates.

 The cost estimate, attached in PRISM is based on information obtained from the consultant team performing and preparing the Feasibility Study.
-Consultants provided estimated costs for tasks associated with their particular area of expertise including geotechnical, structural/railroad, habitat restoration, and park element design.
-Survey, project management and study costs are based on past project experience.
-These costs are anticipated to be refined based on the final selection of the preferred alternative.
+The consultant team is diverse and representative of the disciplines relevant to this project, and team members provided estimated costs for tasks associated with their particular area of expertise including geotechnical, structural/railroad, habitat restoration, and park elements.
+Survey, project management and study costs are based on Project Manager’s past project experience.
+Preliminary design costs are approximately 62% of the final design which is commensurate with the complexity of the project and the preliminary design deliverables that will be in accordance with Manual 18.
+Final design costs, which are not part of this current proposal, are based on 15 % of the projected construction cost plus 30 percent contingency, which is the best professional judgement of the consultant team based on the complexity of the project.
+Additionally, design costs were informed by consultation with Chelan County, who has direct experience designing and implementing a project that involved passage under the BNSF railroad.
+The BNSF consultation expense is based in part on costs incurred by Chelan County during their design process as well as information obtained during our meeting with BNSF.
 How have lessons learned from completed projects or monitoring studies informed your project?

 Our understanding of the potential benefits from this type of project has improved recently as a result of monitoring studies that highlight the use and importance of non-natal streams (and specifically Lund’s Gulch Creek) by juvenile Chinook salmon (Beamer et al. 2013), the importance of Puget Sound pocket estuary habitat as important rearing areas (Beamer et al. 2005), and conclusions from Tetra Tech that effectiveness of floodplain restoration are highly beneficial.
 By replacing a narrow 6 foot culvert with a wide trestle span, in combination with riparian planting and channel restoration, more benefits will accrue (than culvert replacement alone) due to the channel’s ability to meander, create multiple complex habitats, and sustainably transport sediment, wood, and all flow ranges.
-This is a unique project in part because it entails a type of restoration that had not been implemented along Puget Sound shoreline and will benefit future projects of similar content when they occur.
+This is a unique project in part because it entails a type of restoration that has not been implemented along Puget Sound shoreline especially in WRIA 8 where the BNSF railroad limits restoration opportunities and will benefit future projects of similar type when they occur.
+Additionally, the completed Lower White Pine Reconnection Project on Nason Creek in Chelan County informed the design costs submitted in this proposal.

 If your project includes an assessment or inventory Not Applicable.